ooki/dnd_auction_game/README.md

 ### Return Value

-Return a dictionary with your bids and optional pool purchase:
+Return a dictionary with your bids and optional point-to-gold purchase:

 ```python
 {